Venezuela decries 'ignorant' Trump's Cuba policy rollback

-CARACAS, June 16 Cuba's main regional ally, socialist-ruled Venezuela, slammed U.S. President Donald Trump's tightening of restrictions on Cuba on Friday as an "offence" against Latin America.
+CARACAS, June 16 (Reuters) - Cuba's main regional ally, socialist-ruled Venezuela, slammed U.S. President Donald Trump's tightening of restrictions on Cuba on Friday as an "offence" against Latin America.

 "His speech was aggressive and threatening, ... revealing his contempt and ignorance," President Nicolas Maduro said in a speech.
 "We reject Donald Trump's declarations against our brother Cuba.
 It is an offence against Latin America."